ee25btech11043/EE1030-2025-Project-Submissions/ee25btech11043/SoftwareAssignment/README.md

 In this project,
-I have done image compression using the Jacobi algorithm.
+I have done image compression using the Jacobian algorithm.

 The image is taken as a matrix where each value shows how bright a pixel is or its intensity.

 Using the Jacobi method, I found the singular values and vectors which help to rebuild the image in a smaller size.

 By keeping only a top k big singular values, the image still looks almost same but takes less space.